Acné : quelles sont les causes ?

 Acne: what are the causes?

-What is Acne?
+What is acne?

 How does acne form?

-• Excessive sebum secretion (hyper-seborrhoea)
+• Excessive secretion of sebum (hyper-seborrhea)

 • The development of bacteria